-Last Updated on October 29, 2021 by Christina
+Last Updated on June 20, 2023 by Christina

 If you’re new to the RV lifestyle, you might be familiar with distinct Class C motorhomes or fifth wheels.
-But did you know that there are many small RVs available like pop-ups, teardrop campers, lightweight travel trailers, and even Class B motorhomes?
-These tiny but mighty options can pack lots of features into a compact footprint.
+But did you know that there are many small RVs available like pop-ups, teardrop campers, lightweight travel trailers and even Class B motorhomes?
+These tiny but mighty options can pack loads of features into a compact footprint.
 This makes them perfect for those who love camping and also enjoy having a few creature comforts.
 And they’re great for first-time buyers, too!
 Here are five reasons why small campers make excellent starter RVs.

 1. Small campers are lightweight

 One of the biggest advantages of owning a small camper is the weight factor… or lack of it.
-Most pop-up campers and teardrop trailers weigh in at less than 3,500 lbs., which means you don’t need a truck with heavy tow rating to take on big adventures.
+Most pop-up campers and teardrop trailers weigh less than 3,500 lbs., which means you don’t need a truck with a heavy tow rating to take on big adventures.
 These lightweight travel trailers can be towed behind an SUV or minivan.
-There are also ultralight options for those with even smaller vehicles, like the svelte Coachmen Clipper 9.0TD Express which has a curb weight of only 1418 lbs.
+There are also ultralight options for those with even smaller vehicles, like the sleek Coachmen Clipper 9.0TD Express which has a curb weight of only 1,418 lbs.
 Whatever you choose, make sure you don’t exceed your vehicle’s max towing capacity.
 Not sure what your vehicle can safely tow?
 Grab your vehicle information and check out our Tow Capacity Guide.

 2. Small campers are easy to tow and park

-In addition to being lightweight, small campers are easy to move.
+In addition to being lightweight, small RVs are easy to move.
 Even if you’ve never towed anything before, don’t worry!
 Towing a camper is not intimidating as long as you’ve got the right towing equipment.
 A weight distributing hitch will help prevent your trailer from swaying side to side when you’re on the road.
 The result is that your trailer will stay aligned with your vehicle, and you’ll feel more comfortable and confident when driving.
 At the campground, small campers are easier to maneuver thanks to their shorter length.
 That means you’ll have more chances to snag a prime camping site in spots that are too tight for larger RVs.